CRG-CNAG/pipeline_roesti/docs/README.md

                         submitting jobs to the cluster).
 Note that multiple threads could be used. (default: False) --pipeline-name PIPELINE_NAME
                         Name of the pipeline.
-Results will be written in "output-dir/pipeline-name".
-Important: the history of
+Important: the history of up-to- date files is kept in a database of the same name in the output folder,
-                        up-to-date files is kept in a database of the same name, .pipeline_roesti_2.ruffus_history.sqlite.
+                        .pipeline_roesti.ruffus_history.sqlite. (default:
-                        (default: pipeline_roesti)
+                        pipeline_roesti)
   --library-type {ribo-seq,rna-seq}
                         Type of RNA-seq library.
 In ribosome profiling data analysis, additional fragment filtering is applied in